e2crawfo/e2crawfo.github.io/index.md

 ---
 <img src="images/me.png" width="150"/>

 Hi!
-I'm Eric, and I'm a PhD student in the [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) at [McGill University](https://www.mcgill.ca/), supervised by [Joelle Pineau](http://cs.mcgill.ca/~jpineau/).
-You can download my CV [here]({{ site.url }}/pdfs/cv.pdf), and find me on google scholar [here](https://scholar.google.ca/citations?user=CcifQGgAAAAJ&hl=en).
+I'm Eric, and I'm a Senior Deep Learning Engineer at [Skydio](https://www.skydio.com) working on training and deploying efficient edge neural networks running on drones.
+You can download my CV [here]({{ site.url }}/pdfs/cv.pdf), and find me on google scholar [here](https://scholar.google.ca/citations?user=CcifQGgAAAAJ&hl=en) and LinkedIn [here](https://www.linkedin.com/in/eric-crawford-79a27613b).

-I'm interested in many areas of machine learning and cognitive science, but recently my main focus has been on *object discovery*.
-More concretely, I've focused on how to build deep probabilistic neural networks that can learn to detect and track objects in the visual stream without supervision.
-I've built systems that can discover objects in [images]({{ site.url }}/pdfs/spair_aaai_2019.pdf), [videos]({{ site.url }}/pdfs/silot_aaai_2020.pdf), and, most recently, [3D worlds]({{ site.url }}/pdfs/icml_ool_2020.pdf).
-I'm also interested in how to build systems that can reason in terms of objects in ways that exploit their compositionality.
+In 2021 I graduated from [McGill University](https://www.mcgill.ca/) with a PhD in computer science, supervised by [Joelle Pineau](http://cs.mcgill.ca/~jpineau/), where I worked on reinforcement learning and building VAEs with structured (object-like) latent representations.
+The main focus of my PhD was *object discovery*, i.e. given a dataset of images/videos/interactions, how can we identify common objects in the dataset, learn to detect them, and maybe even reason about them.
+More concretely, I focused on how to build deep probabilistic neural networks that can learn to detect and track objects in the visual stream without supervision.
+I built systems that can discover objects in [images]({{ site.url }}/pdfs/spair_aaai_2019.pdf), [videos]({{ site.url }}/pdfs/silot_aaai_2020.pdf), and, most recently, [3D worlds]({{ site.url }}/pdfs/icml_ool_2020.pdf).
+I also explored how to build systems that can reason in terms of objects in ways that exploit their compositionality.

 In 2014 I completed a Masters degree in Computer Science in the [Computational Neuroscience Research Group](http://compneuro.uwaterloo.ca/) at the [University of Waterloo](https://uwaterloo.ca/).
 I was supervised by [Chris Eliasmith](http://arts.uwaterloo.ca/~celiasmi/), and worked on a [biologically plausible model of human knowledge representation](https://github.com/e2crawfo/hrr-scaling).
 I also wrote an [MPI implementation](https://github.com/e2crawfo/nengo_mpi) of the [nengo](https://github.com/nengo/nengo) neural simulator.
-In 2012 I obtained a BMATH(CS) degree, also from Waterloo, and spent my co-op terms working on a GPU implementation of nengo.
+In 2012 I obtained a BMATH(CS) degree, also from Waterloo, and spent my co-op terms working on a GPU implementation of nengo using CUDA.

 When not working I like to travel, hike, play sports (squash, running and ultimate currently), play board games, and read books, especially sci-fi and non-fiction.
 My favorite authors are Kim Stanley Robinson, Neal Stephenson, Greg Egan, and Dan Dennett.